Emigre/dotfiles/docs/IDES.md

 In the Project Tool:
 	- Right click and 'Mark Directory as Excluded' any folder that should not be searched in (coverage, build...)
 	- Move the tool to the right side
-	- Do NOT select 'Always Select Opened File' or 'Open Files With Single Click'
+	- Do NOT select 'Open Files With Single Click'
+	- Do Select 'Always Select Opened File'

 In Preferences:
-- Appearance & Behaviour:
+- Appearance & Behavior:
 	- File Colors: Remove all  the local colors from the Local colors list
+	- Appearance:
+		- Select 'Always show full path in window header'
 - Editor:
 	- Inlay Hints: Deselect 'Show hints for' so none are selected
 	- General: